Ayush-Parab/Banking-System-Project/README.md

 # Banking Project 🏦
 The first project that I made using C++(actually my first language as well)!!

-This is basically a banking system to keep track of accounts that have been made.
+It is basically a banking system to keep track of accounts that have been made.

-##Things that you can do:
+### Things that you can do:
 1. Make accounts
 2. Balance enquiry
 3. Deposit